Tagaytay City, Philippines

 What do expats find most challenging?

 "Expats in Tagaytay City may find the language barrier to be the most challenging aspect of the local culture, as the primary language spoken is Filipino, and while English is widely spoken, it may not be the first language for many locals.
 The pace of life can also be a challenge, as it is generally slower compared to Western countries, which can lead to perceived inefficiencies or delays.
 The local cuisine, which is heavily based on meat and rice, may also be a challenge for those who are used to a different diet.
 The concept of "Filipino time", where events often start later than scheduled, can be frustrating for those used to strict punctuality.
-Lastly, the high level of humidity and heat can be difficult for those who are not used to tropical climates," wrote one member in Tagaytay City.
+Lastly, the high level of humidity and heat can be difficult for those who are not used to tropical climates," explained one expat living in Tagaytay City, Philippines.

 Is there a lot of crime in Tagaytay City?